python/cpython/Doc/library/importlib.metadata.rst

 .. function:: packages_distributions()

-   Return a mapping from the top level module and import package names found via :attr:`sys.metapath` to the names of the distribution packages (if any) that provide the corresponding files.
+   Return a mapping from the top level module and import package names found via :attr:`sys.meta_path` to the names of the distribution packages (if any) that provide the corresponding files.

    To allow for namespace packages (which may have members provided by